 - PING is a utility that can send a "test" signal from one computer to another computer via the IP Address or its DNS registered name.
 Administrators like to use this utility to see if another computer is on and properly on a network.
 You may find it useful, too, if you're trying to do the same! - 2.
-You can run this section on eniac or on your local machine; if possible, run it on your local machine. - 3.
+Run this section on your local machine (only guaranteed to work on Detkin Linux). - 3.
 Try "pinging" www.seas.upenn.edu by typing in the following command: